AmazingIri/topk/README.md

 (one issue here is Linux's default restriction of file descriptors for one application is 1024, so it is best to do`ulimit -u unlimited` before running the experiment.)

 According to [Average length of a URL](http://www.supermind.org/blog/740/average-length-of-a-url-part-2), the mean length of a URL is about 77 characters (so 77 bytes in ASCII).
-So one intermidate file would have around 145,000 URLs.
+So in general, one intermediate file would have around 145,000 URLs.
+(In my evaluation, one line is 12.5 bytes on average.)
 Again, it's hard to do this estimation, if the possible URL distribution is unknown.

-## 1. Spliting files
+## 1. Splitting files

-Splitting files using hash function is to gaurantee that the same URL will always be in the same file, so the count of that URL would be correct.
+Splitting files using hash function is to guarantee that the same URL will always be in the same file, so the count of that URL would be correct.
 Therefore, I used a single thread to split the input file into intermediate files.
 That proves to be the bottleneck of the whole system.

 Therefore one optimization point would be using multiple threads to do this splitting.
 Then MapReduce-like structures would be very helpful: the shuffling will feed the reducer with all the intermediate files within that range, so the reducer won't miss some of the counting.